Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Results

 As stated in RQ4, although we inject paired contaminated data into the pre-training stage of GPT-2, the overall model performance did not exhibit a significant improvement, even though it is an auto-regressive model and its pre-training task is almost the same as LLMs under test.
 The conclusion is completely opposite.
-Considering there is a fine-tuning stage between pre-training and inference for PLMs, we propose our RQ5 naturally: \textbf{Whether the expected contamination effects appear if we drop the fine-tuning stage from experiments of GPT-2, and how fine-tuning influences the contamination effects?}
+Considering there is a fine-tuning stage between pre-training and inference for PLMs, we naturally propose our \textbf{RQ5: Whether the expected contamination effects appear if we drop the fine-tuning stage from experiments of GPT-2, and how fine-tuning influences the contamination effects?}

 To do this, we conduct a direct inference experiment using GPT-2 with previously pre-trained models in RQ4.
 The experimental results are shown in Table~\ref{tab:6}.
-We find that the model performance in the contaminated experimental group significantly outperforms that of the uncontaminated counterparts, where the former achieves 26.52\% and 20.57\% of superiority in terms of BLEU and METEOR on Java-to-C\# translation, respectively.
-As for the code generation task, contamination even brings about overestimation by 119.53\% and 73.79\% in terms of each metric in order.
+We find that the model performance in the contaminated experimental group significantly outperforms that of the uncontaminated counterparts by 26.52\%--47.00\% and 20.57\%--34.73\% in terms of BLEU and METEOR on the code translation task, respectively.
+As for the code generation task, contamination even brings about overestimation by 77.48\%--119.53\% and 46.98\%--73.79\% in terms of each metric in order.
+Besides, GPT-2 also suffers an overestimation on the code summarization task by 17.86\%--36.14\% and 22.77\%--35.50\% in each metric.
 Besides, statistical tests also demonstrate the significance of the performance differences with \textit{p}-values all smaller than 0.05.
-This indicates that contamination indeed affects GPT-2, making its performance overestimated with the pre-train-then-inference paradigm, but this effect was covered up by the subsequent fine-tuning.
-As mentioned in Section \ref{Datasets} and \ref{Implementations}, our fine-tuning was conducted with 10,300 and 100,000 training samples for code translation and generation tasks, respectively.
-Both are trained for 50 epochs.
+This indicates that contamination indeed affects decoder-only PLMs (e.g., GPT-2), regardless of static- (e.g., Java) or dynamic-typed PLs (e.g., Python), making its performance overestimated with the pre-train-then-inference paradigm, but this effect was covered up by the subsequent fine-tuning.
+As mentioned in Section \ref{Datasets} and \ref{Implementations}, our fine-tuning was conducted with 100,000 training samples at most for each code task, and was trained for 50 epochs, respectively.
 Thus, we infer that fine-tuning brings about abundant underlying knowledge and task alignment specifications \cite{zhengspurious}, making the effects of contamination in the pre-training stage negligible.